Law Career Guide: Salary and Degree Info

 MDR curriculum follows 16 to 28 months of coursework, focusing on key strategies in dispute resolution.
 After completing the program, you will come to learn that amicable settlement is proven effective in resolving conflicts.
 Additionally, you will gain proficiency in negotiating complex transactions.

-Alternative dispute resolution does not only facilitate fair compromise, but it also ensures that every party’s interest is taken into consideration.
+Alternative dispute resolution not only facilitates fair compromise but also ensures that every party’s interest is taken into consideration.

 MDR is an ideal graduate degree for working professionals who are in business management or leadership roles.
 Conflict resolution is valuable in the workplace.